KristianKarl/ImageFind/README.md

 ## Features

 - Scan a directory for .xmp sidecars and import metadata into SQLite
-- Search via UI or JSON API with simple AND support
+- Search via UI or JSON API with simple AND support (quoted phrases supported)
 - On-demand thumbnail generation and cached full-size image previews
 - Keyboard-friendly modal with navigation and rotation (images)
 - Video preview and playback in modal using HTML5 `<video>` element
 - Video preview uses pre-transcoded files from a dedicated cache directory
 - Enhanced RAW file support including improved Fujifilm RAF extraction
-- Basic path security checks
+- Basic path security checks (rejects `..` in paths, always URL-decodes)
 - Configurable webserver port via CLI
+- Progressive scaling and JPEG quality settings for thumbnails/previews
+- Background workers for thumbnail and preview generation, pausing on user activity

 ## Getting Started